 Wants to go home for lunch?

-All students are encouraged to stay on the Academy site and access the lunchtime facilities.
+All students must stay on the Academy site and access the lunchtime facilities.
 All menus are produced in line with the latest Government guidelines and sample menus and prices are available on request.
-However if there are reasons for your child having to return can you request a lunchtime pass.
-A form should be collected from the Principal's PA.
-After approval by the Principal, a lunch time pass which is a plastic card with name and picture will be issued.
-Each pass is valid for a term.
-Students must go home or to the approved home for lunch.
-Any students who are caught in local shops, down the village etc will be issued with an after college detention and the pass maybe removed.
+However if there are reasons for your child having to leave site they must speak to their Division Head.
+Any students who are caught in local shops, down the village etc will be issued a sanction.

 Holidays in Term time?